core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 but is generally desirable:
 It allows the option to be used with proxies that do not implement the option.

+## Proxy behavior

 A proxy MAY expand or introduce a Short-Uri-Path when forwarding a request, in particular for serving cached responses, as long as this introduces no new errors to the client.

+A proxy that knows Short-Uri-Path but not the concrete value SHOULD forward it unmodified, which is the behavior it would apply if it did not know the option.
+A reason to reject the request instead is when the proxy is tasked with enforcing access control (see {{seccons}}).

 ## Interaction with other options {#interactions}